-Minister for Indigenous Affairs, Senator Nigel Scullion, announced the Centre today saying the VTEC model brought an end to the cycle of training for training’s sake.
+Minister Scullion said the VTEC model brought an end to the cycle of training for training’s sake.

-“It’s vital that training and employment programmes are aligned to real jobs because getting Indigenous Australians into ongoing employment is critical to reducing Indigenous disadvantage.”
+“It’s vital that training programmes are aligned to real jobs because getting Indigenous Australians into ongoing employment is critical to reducing Indigenous disadvantage,” Minister Scullion said.

-The Australian Government has committed up to $45 million for VTECs to place up to 5,000 Indigenous Australians into guaranteed jobs across Australia before July 2015.
+The Australian Government has committed up to $45 million for VTECs to train up to 5000 Indigenous Australians for specific jobs across Australia before July 2015.

 VTECs are an Australian Government initiative based on the GenerationOne employment model.
 GenerationOne manages the Australian Employment Covenant, an industry-led initiative that has established more than 60,000 job pledges for Indigenous Australians from Australian companies.